127. The Dim-Witted Weaver

-A weaver was chopping wood in the forest.
+A weaver was chopping wood.

-"This is my home!" yelled a tree-fairy.
+"I live here!" shouted a tree-fairy.
 "Stop, and I'll grant you a wish."

 "I don't know what to wish for," the weaver said.